Jeon Woo-chi: The Taoist Wizard: Plot

 Unbeknownst to anyone, Hwadam has been secretly releasing the goblins to distract the Taoist wizards away for his own personal motive.
 Having taken the Flute for himself, Hwadam intends to release the Arch God who has been imprisoned in a human body.
 He discovers In-kyung whom he suspects is the Arch God.
 After failing to make it in the acting business partially due to her innocent and cute looks, Hwadam uses his powers and changes her into a self-assured and savvy actress.
 The director having been frustrated with his chosen actress' behavior, takes notice of In-kyung and has her cast as his new leading lady.
-Both Woochi and Chorangyi discovers Hwadam's true motive in murdering the Master in order to steal the flute for himself.
+Both Woochi and Chorangyi discover Hwadam's true motive in murdering the Master in order to steal the flute for himself.

 Soon the truth comes out when Chorangyi reveals to the three Taoist wizards that Hwadam played them for fools and had murdered the Master in order to take the Flute for himself.
-Confronting him, the wizards realizes that they had wrongfully imprisoned Woochi and tricks Hwadam into believing they're giving up the flute.
+Confronting him, the wizards realize that they had wrongfully imprisoned Woochi and trick Hwadam into believing they're giving up the flute.
 Woochi takes the flute and it leads to a battle between him and Hwadan.
 The Flute is destroyed, but Hwadam makes his final stand.
-He is stopped by In-kyung using the Arch God's powers and making the Taoist wizards realize that she was the Arch God herself.
+He is stopped by In-kyung using the Arch-God's power and making the Taoist wizards realize that she was the Arch-God herself.
 Hwadam is sealed away in the scroll for his crimes in murdering the master.
-Woochi reveals to Chorangyi, much to his terror, that he was a female dog.
+Woochi reveals to Chorangyi, much to his horror, that he is a female dog.

-The movie with In-kyung in the lead is successful, which the director is glad to have made the change in actresses.
-However, the original actress for the role shows up to give the director and everyone else an earful of her tirades.
+The movie with In-kyung in the lead is successful, and the director is glad to have made the change in actresses.
+However, the original actress for the role shows up to give the director and everyone else an earful with her tirades.
 Woochi uses his powers to trick her with the art of transformation and helps In-kyung and himself escape to a beach in Batangas.